Fr. Thomas Keating

 During Fr.
 Keating’s term as abbot at St. Joseph’s and in response to the reforms of Vatican II, he invited teachers from the East to the monastery.
 As a result of this exposure to Eastern spiritual traditions, Fr.
 Keating and several of the monks at St. Joseph’s were led to develop the modern form of Christian contemplative prayer called Centering Prayer.
 Fr.
 Keating was a central figure in the initiation of the Centering Prayer movement.
 He offered Centering Prayer workshops and retreats to clergy and laypeople and authored articles and books on the method and fruits of Centering Prayer.
 In 1983, he presented a two-week intensive Centering Prayer retreat at the Lama Foundation in San Cristabol, New Mexico, which proved to be a watershed event.
 Many of the people prominent in the Centering Prayer movement today attended this retreat.
 Contemplative Outreach was created in 1984 to support the growing spiritual network of Centering Prayer practitioners.
 Fr.
 Keating became the community’s president in 1985, a position he held until 1999.

 Fr.
 Keating was an internationally renowned theologian and an accomplished author.
 He traveled the world to speak with laypeople and communities about contemplative Christian practices and the psychology of the spiritual journey, which is the subject of his Spiritual Journey video and DVD series.
 Since the reforms of Vatican II, Fr.
 Keating was a core participant in and supporter of interreligious dialogue.
-He helped found the Snowmass Interreligious Conference, which had its first meeting in the fall of 1983 and continues to meet each spring.
+He helped found the Snowmass Interreligious Conference, which had its first meeting in the fall of 1983 and continued meeting annually.
 Fr.
 Keating also was a past president of the Temple of Understanding and of the Monastic Interreligious Dialogue.

 Perhaps the biggest testament to Fr.
 Keating’s dedication to reviving Christian contemplative practices was his choice to live a busy, public life instead of the quiet, monastic life for which he entered the monastery.
 Fr.
 Keating’s life was lived in the service of sharing the gifts God gave him with others.

 - Open Mind, Open Heart